 Shut Off Hopper

-The new Shut Off hopper holds 300 grams of coffee (a 250 gram hopper extension is available).
-This hopper is vastly improved and is unique to anything that has come before it.
+The new “shut off” hopper holds 300 grams of coffee (and a 250-gram hopper extension is available).
+This hopper is vastly improved and is unique in comparison to anything that has come before it.

-It allows for valve to be close prior to the removal of a hopper trapping the beans inside of the hopper while it is being removed.
-With only an average of 10 grams of bean loss, this feature minimizes costs, waste, and cleanup.
+It allows for a valve to be closed prior to the removal of the hopper, trapping the beans inside of the hopper while it is being removed.
+With an average of only 10 grams of bean loss, this feature minimizes costs, waste, and cleanup.

-The Esatto Coffee Scale attaches to the bottom of an Encore, Virtuoso, or Preciso and converts them into weight-based grinding similar to that of the Vario-W.
+The Esatto Coffee Scale attaches to the bottom of an Encore, Virtuoso, or Preciso, and converts them to weight-based grinding similar to that of the Vario-W.

-Simply set the weight of the grind that you want, and the Esatto takes over to include weighting the ground coffee within .10 of gram and stopping automatically.
+Simply set the weight of the grind that you want, and the Esatto takes over to weigh the ground coffee within .10 of gram and stop automatically.

 Three programmable buttons store desired weight settings and allow for repeatable and accurate one-touch grinding.

-I hope that you’ve enjoyed this article and that it has assisted you in deciding which Baratza grinder you should purchase that fits your needs.
-If you need more assistance please do not hesitate to comment below and I will be happy to answer your questions.
+I hope that you’ve enjoyed this article and that it has assisted you in deciding which Baratza grinder you should purchase to fit your needs.
+If you need more assistance, please do not hesitate to comment below and I will be happy to answer your questions.